versus-systems/rpc-inspector/README.md

 # RPC Network Inspector

 ## About
-The RPC Network Tool is an React Devtools extension optimized for inspecting RPC network requests
+The RPC Network Inspector is a React Devtools extension optimized for RPC network requests
 ![Alt](images/demo.png "Demo")

 ## Installation